 For older children with vomiting, see your doctor if you notice:

 - signs of dehydration such as dry mouth and tongue, sunken eyes, cold hands and feet, unusual sleepiness or lack of energy, fewer wet nappies or not passing as much urine as usual

 - blood or bile (greenish fluid) in the vomit

 - severe tummy pain or a swollen tummy

-- skin colour and whites of the eyes turn yellow
+- the child's skin colour or whites of the eyes have become yellowish.

 How to care for a child who is vomiting